 We are currently the only service in the entire province of Quebec that offers housing alongside social reintegration specifically for young women who are sex trafficking victims.
 Consequently, The Council on the Status of Women (Conseil du statut de la femme) states that “surveys conducted in various countries show that a least 89 % of women in prostitution seek a permanent way out”.
 Providing adapted housing is therefore imperative, as it is a first step in leaving such a destructive environment.

-Most victims are approached and seduced with gifts and affection, then gradually introduced to the sex industry in order to become a source of income for others.
+Most victims are approached and seduced with gifts and affection.
+Then they are gradually introduced to the sex industry in order to become a source of income for others.
 This reality is portrayed in the popular television series, “Fugueuse”.
 According to renowned Quebec sociologist Michel Dorais, the victims are young, vulnerable girls searching for love and often suffer from a lack of self-esteem.
 They are often vulnerable young women who have recently left a youth centre in their home province, where they resided many years, because they are orphans or they come from dysfunctional families.

-Montreal is considered to be a major hub for sexual tourism by the American Department of State (DOS, 2009) and the United States embassy has recommended that Canada “increase its reintegration services and specialized services and care offered to victims of human trafficking in partnership with civil society and designated funding”.
+Montreal is considered to be a major hub for sexual tourism by the American Department of State.
+(DOS, 2009) The United States embassy has also recommended that Canada “increase its reintegration services and specialized services and care offered to victims of human trafficking in partnership with civil society and designated funding”.